-&lt;sup>18 Student enrolled in the course COIN4305, must take the corequisite course COIN4225 - Electronic Bibliographical Resources.
+24 Student enrolled in the course COIN4305, must take the corequisite course COIN4225 - Electronic Bibliographical Resources.

-&lt;sup>19 Student who opts for the study trip must enrolled in this course during the las semester, before completing his/her degree.
+25 Student who opts for the study trip must enrolled in this course during the las semester, before completing his/her degree.
 However, the Program's demand and other factors affecting the programming of the study trip, may require adjustments to this requisite.
 This course is generally offered every two years.